-Located on the north end of the gymnasium, this wing houses grades 6-8 for its academic core classes.
-The high school and middle school utilize the science lab also located in this building.
+Grades 6-8 utilize classrooms in the north end of the gymnasium and in the portables for their core academic classes.
+The high school and middle school utilize the Science Lab located in the gymnasium building.

 The largest building on the campus, (over 9,000 sq. feet) the gymnasium is located behind (east of) the main school building.
 It includes the middle school educational wing and is also the regulation high school gymnasium with locker rooms, PE offices, and snack bar.
 Completed in 1993 for the basketball season, it has served us well holding volleyball and basketball games, assemblies, pep rallies, and PE classes.